Joseph Caldwell: Early life and ministry

 Caldwell was born in Lamington, New Jersey and graduated from the College of New Jersey (now Princeton) as Latin salutatorian in 1791.
 After graduation he worked as a tutor and was an assistant teacher in Elizabethtown before studying for the ministry and obtaining a license to preach from the Presbytery of New Brunswick.
 He was ordained in North Carolina in 1811.

 On October 5, 1822, the North Carolina Synod (Presbyterian) created the Education Society of North Carolina for "the education of indigent and pious youth for the ministry of the gospel", appointing Caldwell as its president.

 Educator at the University of North Carolina

 He became the presiding professor of mathematics at the University of North Carolina at Chapel Hill in 1797 and later became its president.
 After writing the textbook A Compendious System of Elementary Geometry (1822) and other academic works, Caldwell went on to write a series of letters, some under the pen name "Carlton", to advocate for a public education system and for improved transportation in North Carolina.

-"Carlton"
+Writings as "Carlton"

 In "The Numbers of Carlton", a set of 22 essays written in 1827-1828, Caldwell presented mathematical analyses to show that a building a central railroad for North Carolina would have economic and accessibility advantages over a system of canals.
 These essays, distributed as pamphlets and compiled in book form (in 1828) were influential in winning public support for the railroad.
 Newspapers like the Raleigh Register and the Hillsborough Recorder published them weekly.